 b) combinations of one or more Role-ID(s), one or more App-ID(s) and one or more AE-ID(s) which are allowed to be used for registering AE(s) that issued a registration request via a Security Association established with the credentials associated with the Credential-ID(s)

-Today if the Service Provider has no prior knowledge of the IoT application (AE-ID/AppID ) then the IoT application will not authenticate and the administrator would need to manually configure the <serviceSubscribedAppRule>.
+Today if the Service Provider has no prior knowledge of the IoT application (AE-ID/App-ID ) then the IoT application will not authenticate and the administrator would need to manually configure the <serviceSubscribedAppRule>.
 This presents issues for both scale through mass enrolment and/or enrolment of unknown IoT applications.

 Using App-ID Registry Function to auto enroll <serviceSubscribedAppRule>

-By connecting with the App-ID rregistry function, the service provider infrastructure can query the metadata for a presented IoT application’s (AE-ID/AppID ) to auto-populate the service subscription.
+By connecting with the App-ID Registry Function, the service provider infrastructure can query the metadata for a presented IoT application’s (AE-ID/App-ID ) to auto-populate the service subscription.

-Where the AE-ID/AppID are unknown to the SP infrastructure.
-Using the rAppID registrywill enable the <serviceSubscribedAppRule> to be auto-populated from the metadata provided from the App=ID Registry Function.
+Where the AE-ID/App-ID are unknown to the SP infrastructure.
+Using the App-ID Registry Funtion will enable the <serviceSubscribedAppRule> to be auto-populated from the metadata provided from the App-ID Registry Function.